Jordan Lam

-Jordan Lam Lok Kan (林樂勤; born 2 February 1999 in Hong Kong) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Resources Capital.
+Jordan Lam Lok Kan (林樂勤; born 2 February 1999) is a Hong Kong professional footballer who currently plays as a left winger or a left back for Hong Kong Premier League club Kitchee and the Hong Kong national team.

 Youth career

 Born in Hong Kong, Lam's family moved to Temple City, California when he was several months old.
 Due to his father's need to frequently travel between Hong Kong and Los Angeles for work, the family decided to sell their house in Temple City and move back to Hong Kong after a few years.

 When Lam was seven, he and his brother entered and won a 2 on 2 football tournament organized by the local YMCA.
 At age 10, he joined a football academy run by Hong Kong football star Leslie Santos, which would later become Chelsea Soccer School.
 During his time at Chelsea Soccer School, he trained under the tutelage of Shum Kwok Pui, competed in various Hong Kong youth tournaments and many overseas showcase tournaments.

 In 2014, Lam led Diocesan Boys' School to the Hong Kong Inter-School Football Competition championship and was named season MVP.
 His performances soon attracted the attention of scouts and he was offered opportunities to join the youth teams of Guangzhou Evergrande and Shandong Luneng.
 However, his family did not want to relocate to the Mainland as they felt that the standard of players whom Lam would train against were similar to those in Hong Kong.